-- Student must report to examination hall/venue, 30 minutes before the exam. - Exam will begin sharp at the given time. - No student will be allowed to enter the examination hall after 15 minutes of scheduled examination time. - Students must sit according to their roll numbers mentioned on the seats. - Cell phones are strictly not allowed in examination hall. - If any student is found with cell phone in any mode (silent, switched off or on) he/she will be not be allowed to continue their exam. - No students will be allowed to sit in exam without University Admit Card, LNMC College ID Card and Lab Coat. - Student must bring the following stationary items for the exam: Pen, Pencil, Eraser, and Sharpener. - Indiscipline in the exam hall/venue is not acceptable.
+- Students must report to the examination hall/venue, 30 minutes before the exam. - The exam will begin sharply at the given time. - No student will be allowed to enter the examination hall after 15 minutes of the scheduled examination time. - Students must sit according to their roll numbers mentioned on the seats. - Cell phones are strictly not allowed in the examination hall. - if any student is found with a cell phone in any mode (silent, switched off, or on) he/she will not be allowed to continue their exam. - No students will be allowed to sit in exams without University Admit Card, LNMC College ID Card, and Lab Coats. - Students must bring the following stationary items for the exam: Pen, Pencil, Eraser, and Sharpener. - Indiscipline in the exam hall/venue is not acceptable.
 Students must not possess any written material or communicate with their fellow students.